realexpayments/rxp-remote-php/README.md

-# rxp-remote-php
+# Realex Payments Remote PHP SDK
-The official PHP Remote SDK of Realex Payments
+You can sign up for a free Realex Payments sandbox account at https://www.realexpayments.co.uk/developers

 ## Requirements ##
-- PHP >= 5.3
+- PHP >= 5.3.9
 - Composer (https://getcomposer.org/)

 ## Instructions ##

 1. Add the following to your 'composer.json' file